radeeyate/discord-aternos/README.md

 # discord-aternos

+⚠️ WARNING ⚠️ Using this has a chance of getting you permanently banned from Aternos.
+I highly recommend that you use backups.

 I made a little Discord bot that allows control of an [Aternos](ttps://aternos.org) Minecraft server.

 This bot uses the wonderful [Python-Aternos](https://github.com/DarkCat09/python-aternos) package and discord.py.